-We draw attention to note 3 to the consolidated financial statements, which presents the restatement due to errors related to the consolidated financial statements for the year ended December 31, 2018, for which we issued an audit opinion as of April 4, 2019, and for the year ended December 31, 2017 presented for comparative purposes, and the respective adjustments which are being restated as foreseen in accordance with IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors and IAS 1 - Presentation of Financial Statements.
-Our opinion is not qualified in respect of this matter.
+We draw attention to note 3 to the consolidated financial statements which presents the restatement due to reclassification related to the consolidated financial statements for the year ended December 31, 2017, presented for comparative purposes, and the respective adjustments which are being restated as foreseen in accordance with IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors and IAS 1 - Presentation of Financial Statements.
+Our opinion is not qualified due to this matter.